Gail Ronson: Damehood and charitable activity

 In the early years of her marriage, she became involved in charity work, handing out meals on wheels to elderly Jewish people.
 She later took part in charitable fund-raising initiatives: her first big project was the 125th anniversary of Jewish Care, in 1983, which was attended by Prince Charles and Princess Diana.

 Gail Ronson was honoured for philanthropy and as a donor, especially to Jewish Care and the Royal Opera House.
-She was appointed Dame Commander of the Order of the British Empire, in the 2004 New Year's Honours List.
+She was appointed Dame Commander of the Order of the British Empire (DBE), in the 2004 New Year's Honours List.